shubodaya/SD-Firewall-for-Automotive-ECU/README.md

 ## Installation
 Prerequisites
-* Linux-based environment
+* Linux-based environment with at least 8 GB RAM for optimal performance.
+If you have limited RAM, you can check with 2-3 ECUs instead of all seven.
-* Python 3.x
+* Python 3.12.3
 * Scala and SBT for virtual ECU simulation
 * SocketCAN and CAN-utils for CAN communication

 ## Setup Instructions
 1. Install Git if not already installed and clone repository.